korken89/smlang-rs/README.md

 ### State data

-Any state may have some data associated with it (except the starting state):
+Any state may have some data associated with it:

 ```rust
 pub struct MyStateData(pub u32);